KeloDraken/TheDragonProject/README.md

 ## Contributions

-ChafPozi is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.
+KeloDraken is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.

 ## Code of Conduct

-Please read [CODE_OF_CONDUCT.md](https://github.com/KeloDraken/ChafPozi/blob/master/CODE_OF_CONDUCT.md) for details on our code of conduct.
+Please read [CODE_OF_CONDUCT.md](https://github.com/KeloDraken/KeloDrake/blob/master/CODE_OF_CONDUCT.md) for details on our code of conduct.

 ## How to run locally